Triethanolamine: Allergic reactions

 A 1996 study found that triethanolamine (TEOA) occasionally causes contact allergy.
 A 2001 study found TEOA in a sunscreen caused an allergic contact dermatitis.
 A 2007 study found TEOA in ear drops caused a contact allergy.
 Systemic and respiratory tract (RT) toxicity was analyzed for 28 days in a nose specific inhalation 2008 study in Wistar rats; TEOA seems to be less potent in regard to systemic toxicity and RT irritancy than diethanolamine (DEA).
 Exposure to TEOA resulted in focal inflammation, starting in single male animals from 20 mg/m3 concentrations.

 A 2009 study stated that patch test reactions reveal a slight irritant potential instead of a true allergic response in several cases, and also indicated the risk of skin sensitization to TEOA seems to be very low.

 Tumors

-Reports indicated that TEOA causes an increased incidence of tumor growth in the liver in female B6C3F1 mice, but not in male mice or in Fischer 344 rats.
+Reports indicated that TEOA causes an increased incidence of tumor growth in the liver in female B6C3F1 mice, but not in male mice or in Fischer 344 rats, although higher-primates are known to have higher resistance to the tumotigenesis.
 A 2004 study concluded "TEOA may cause liver tumors in mice via a choline-depletion mode of action and that this effect is likely caused by the inhibition of choline uptake by cells."